LLyaudet/transliteration_profile_iconv/README.txt

 ----------------------------------------------------------------------------
 Going further
 ----------------------------------------------------------------------------
-Remember "We have the following additional assumption that no input tuple is a prefix of another input tuple.", I lied :P It is not hard to extend the library to greedily match the longest input tuple.
+Remember "We have the following additional assumption that no input tuple is a prefix of another input tuple."?
+I lied :P
+It is not hard to extend the library to greedily match the longest input tuple.
 Let's generalize a little bit.
 Assume that we have all the tuples of octets that we want without any constraint/assumption.